GoogleChrome/omnitone/README.md

 ## How it works

-Omnitone is a high-level library that abstracts various technical layers of the spatial audio processing.
+Omnitone abstracts various technical layers of audio spatialization.
 The input audio stream can be either a media element (video or audio tags) or a multichannel web audio source.
 The rotation of the sound field also can be easily linked to the mobile phone's sensor or the on-screen user interaction.

 <p align="center">
     <img src="https://raw.githubusercontent.com/GoogleChrome/omnitone/master/doc/diagram-omnitone.png" alt="Omnitone Diagram">